Statement

 Tortured, unstable tightrope walkers, suspended between two worlds, these beings ultimately cross the line and tip over into an alternative reality.

-This series, dominated by blue, a deceptively calm blue, infiltrated with red and charged with a latent violence ready to erupt, turns the house and domestic spaces (kitchen, living room, bathroom, garden…) into a territory of tension where reality ultimately begins to waver, in step with the drift of human beings.
+This series, predominantly blue – a deceptively calm blue, infiltrated with red, charged with a muted violence ready to erupt – makes the house and domestic spaces (kitchen, living room, bathroom, bedroom, garden, neighborhood…), and by extension, intimate and family ties, a territory of tension where reality ends up wavering, in proportion to the drift of beings.